2tons/i18n-google-spreadsheets/README.md

 - note your service account's email address (also available in the JSON key file)

 5. Share the doc (or docs) with your service account using the email noted above

+- Go to the Google Sheet you wish to share
+- Click on "share" button
+- Add your service account's email address (also available in the JSON key file)

 ## Running the Translations